Meeting Time: February 11, 2021 at 5:30pm PST

 • Default_avatar

-Greg Taylor about 3 years ago
+Greg Taylor almost 4 years ago

 Restaurants are critical to urban core economic development.
 This would really hurt the community, especially those who are in underserved communities who have always have to do more with a lot less.
 I am really hoping that we can insert some measure of common sense into the path toward a performance based agenda.
 The performance being a more balanced ecology through natural resources and economically underserved communities.
 This prescriptive measure will surely cause collateral damage for people in this community including the underserved.
 The reality is disconnected to the dream of all electric, and this is simply irresponsible legislation.
 In any healthy evolving community, variation is critical.
 Why would we choose to put all our resources into 1 electric basket.
 2020 has taught us nothing apparently, that electric infrastructure is detrimental to air quality.
 Restaurants cannot operate without nat. gas because the infrastructure and equipment is severely behind the curve.